AIDynamics/SageMakerVideo/README.md

 https://www.kaggle.com/oumaimahourrane/imdb-reviews

-Next, download the file **train.nml** from this repository.
+Next, download the file **train.nml** from this repository by [clicking here](https://raw.githubusercontent.com/DimensionalMechanics/SageMakerVideo/master/train.nml) and copying and pasting the code.

+<b>NOTE: if you copy/paste the code into a file, you MUST name that file train.nml for it to run using the SageMaker Algorithm.<b>

-Make sure these two files are in the same directory.
+Now, make sure these two files are in the same directory.

 Finally, upload the files to your Amazon S3 bucket using the AWS CLI.
 Instructions for installing and using the AWS CLI can be found here: https://aws.amazon.com/cli/